ammonshepherd/git-for-beginners/git-compared.md

 There are a bunch of other files and folders in the .git folder, and a lot of functionality not discussed.

 ### Alternative Timelines/railway tracks = branches

-Git uses the analogy of branches for the ability to
+Git uses the analogy of branches for the ability to create alternate pathways in the development of your project.
+Branches also make it very easy for collaborators to work together.
+One collaborator can make changes to the project in a branch without affecting the files for everyone else in the group.
+At any point, other collaborators can check out other branches to see if the changes are acceptable and then merge them into the main branch for the project.

 ### Info.txt = commit message